willstepp/writings/hunger/hunger.md

 The two hunters were welcomed like heroes even among their peers.
 They fed themselves and sat around the fire.
 Every night the topic was the day’s hunt, what each man had killed, how he did it, the best spots to find deer or other game.

 Word had already got around how fine Mika and Tye’s kills had been today.
 The hunters assumed it had been all Mika, but he quickly corrected them and told them all about his friend’s impressive feat.
 He rose in front of the fire and re-enacted the scene in detail.
 He described where Tye had been with the decoy, where the pond was, where he himself was, and then from which direction the deer approached.
 Everyone was impressed.
 Everyone was happy for their tribal brethren.

-The elder huntsmen came over to congratulate Mika and Tye.
+The three elder huntsmen came over to congratulate Mika and Tye.

+You have made us proud today, Mika and Tye.
+One day you will lead us all.
+This is true!

 Then they told everyone to make sure to get rest because since they had met quota the following morning they would be returning to the village for a few days rest.
 That night the exhausted hunters slept well and dreamed not about the hunt but about home and being reunited with their loved ones.

 ~

 Because the hunters were so excited to be going home the journey took four days instead of five.
 When they rounded the hill and saw the wooden gates their hearts grew large and they quickened their pace even more.
 A lookout spotted them and let out a call through the village.
 They opened both gates and all the families met them there.

 Mika’s mother was there, standing with his aunt and nephews.
 She hugged her son then looked him up and down.
 His skin was darker from long days in the sun.
 His hair matted and dirty from many days without cleaning.
 She ruffled his hair and kissed him on the forehead.
+He shied away from her touches, embarassed to be seen coddled by his mother.
+But she did it anyway.

 My son, the hunter.
+The filthy hunter.

 I swear he has grown by two inches, one of his aunts remarked.

 Mika blushed.

 I am happy to see you safe, my son.
-Everyone in the village now knows me as the mother of Mika, the boy with the bow, as they say.
+Everyone in the village now knows me as the mother of Mika, the Boy with the Bow, as the children are saying.
 The hunter with the truest aim.
-I am so proud of you.
+I am so proud of you!

 They walked home together and Mika told her about all the things he had done that week.